 Please note: This item ships from Japan.
 As the buyer, you are responsible for any import duties, customs fees, or local taxes that may be charged in your country.
 These costs are not included in the item price or shipping cost.
 Please check with your local customs authority if you are unsure about any potential charges before placing your order.

-In Kagawa Prefecture, located on the island of Shikoku, daily life unfolds within a rich natural setting—stretching from the calm Seto Inland Sea in the north, across the Sanuki Plain, to the Sanuki Mountains in the south.
+In Kagawa Prefecture on the island of Shikoku, everyday life unfolds within a rich natural landscape—stretching from the calm Seto Inland Sea in the north, across the Sanuki Plain, and on to the Sanuki Mountains in the south.

-This white bamboo laundry basket is made by one such craftsperson.
+This is a white bamboo laundry basket made by the same craftsperson.

-White bamboo refers to green madake that has been boiled or sun-dried to remove oils and moisture, lightening its color.
+White bamboo refers to madake bamboo that is processed while still green, then boiled and sun-dried to remove excess oils and moisture, gently lightening its natural color.

 The basket is made using this white bamboo and a weaving technique called mutsume-ami, which forms a repeating hexagonal pattern.The mutsume-ami forms a clean, orderly pattern, giving the basket a fresh and airy feel.
 Also known as kagome, it is a standard technique in Japanese bamboo craft—just as “basket weave” is in many other traditions.
 Some customers even say they’re always drawn to mutsume baskets when visiting our store—this classic pattern certainly has its fans.The rim of the basket is framed with white bamboo, which is secured at regular intervals with rattan binding.The handles are attached to both sides of the rim, allowing the basket to be carried evenly and comfortably.Rattan is tightly wrapped around the handles as well, giving them a soft and easy-to-grip texture.The handles are fastened to the basket with bamboo nails, which are then covered with decorative rattan wrapping.Additional bamboo nails are driven near the base of the handles to keep them from loosening over time.The inner side of the rim is also cleanly finished, with no rough edges—so cloth won’t snag as you place or remove items.On the base of the basket, six reinforcing strips of bamboo are arranged in a star-like shape.
 These strips help support the weight of heavier laundry items.Depending on the season or how often you do laundry, the basket can generally hold clothing for about two to four people.Sturdy and dependable, the basket comes with handles on both sides.
 When lifting or carrying it, please be sure to hold both handles together.Using just one handle on a daily basis can place strain on the rim and basket itself, which may lead to faster wear or damage over time.It can also be used as a laundry basket in dressing areas.The open weave of the mutsume-ami technique gives it a light, airy feel.
 Despite its size, the upright shape keeps it from feeling bulky—making it a charming addition to any room.